 Being an international exchange student in Clermont-Ferrand, France

 I only had three years of French in high school.
 Nevertheless, I applied for a scholarship to spend a semester at Blaise Pascal University in Clermont-Ferrand.
 I won the scholarship and I was the only woman in my class of eleven atmospheric physics students.
-There were three Chinese guys, two from Ivory Coast, a Syrian, a Maroccean, and a French guy in class.
+There were three Chinese guys, two from Ivory Coast, a Syrian, a Moroccan, and a French guy in class.
 Classes were from Monday thru Saturday.
 We had several field and lab experiments on Saturday.
 I did everything that the male classmates did with respect to the experiments.
 One day in the lunch hall, three classmates and I had lunch together.
 Suddenly, one of them said to me

 “You aren’t a women.
 You drive a car, you fly a glider, you do the field experiment like a man.
 You don’t wear nail polish or makeup.
 You always wear the same clothes.
 Look at the French girls.
 They are real women.”

 “Really?”
 I took my plate and went to another table.
+I wondered whether they had the perception that fashion and science doesn’t work together.

 One day, some of us were sitting on a table waiting for the professor to open the classroom.
 One of my classmates was standing in front of me talking to me.
 He had the habit to talk with his hands like an Italian despite he wasn’t.
 He hit my breast with his hand when talking.
 First, I gave him the benefit of the doubt.
 To avoid to be hit again, I moved back closer to the wall.
 Nevertheless, he hit me again.
 Then I moved as far back as I could.
 He did it again and I hit him in the face.
 It was so heavy that you could see all my fingers on his face.
 He wanted to hit me, but one of my classmates took his arm and said